 Flora Zaharia - Atsinikssini

 Flora Zaharia is a master storyteller who hails from the Kainaisskashkoyi Reserve in Alberta.
 In this two disc recording, she tells the traditional legends of the Kainai people from her mother and grandmothers.
 To buy Flora's 2 CD set, visit her SC-CC Shop page.
-To purchase a digital download of the recording, go to Flora's CD Baby page.
+You can also purchase a download of the album through Bandcamp.

 In Flora's words: